Get estimate

 • Brief definitions of each strategy

-• Main reasons companies rely on them
+• The main reasons companies rely on them

 • Key differences and use cases